Pinning Down Production Costs

 UxC’s Uranium Production Cost Study will address a wide range of production cost issues including the following:

 - Factors Affecting Production Costs - Extensive review of factors impacting productions costs, such as ore grade, reserve tonnage, deposit depth, spatial density, ore thickness, deposit composition and chemical agents, various technical factors, water flows and drainage, energy costs, labor costs, transportation/hauling costs, etc.

 - Uranium Mining/Milling Costs - Overview of mining/milling costs for conventional and ISR deposits, focusing on operating and capital costs for each mining method.
 The breakdown of typical operating costs for both acid leach and alkaline leach processing circuits is also presented.

 - Financial & Market Considerations - Discussion of the time value of money and how this works in calculating the present value of a project, and the importance of accounting for market conditions in a producer’s decision of whether to invest in or develop a mine.

 - World Production Costs - Cost curves for operational, planned, and potential projects are developed to identify those projects most likely to produce in the future, as well as expected cost curves for 2015, 2020, 2025, and 2030 production.
 New to the UPCS this year is a competitive cost comparison of 2014 production by weighted average full cost for each producing region.

 - Matching Production Costs to Prices - Analysis of why prices are considerably lower than in our marginal-cost pricing picture, with a broad discussion of floor prices, term prices, and spot prices.

-Subscribers of both UxC’s UMO and USA reports receive a discounted rate of US$3,000.00.
+- Subscribers of both UxC’s UMO and USA reports receive a further discounted rate of US$3,000.00.